xbcsmith/epr-workshop/00-prereqs/README.md

 # Prerequisites for Event-Driven CI/CD Workshop

 This workshop is designed for developers and DevOps professionals interested in learning and implementing Event-Driven CI/CD pipelines.
 While not mandatory, having a basic understanding of the following concepts will greatly benefit your learning experience:

-Programming:
+## Programming:

-    Basic understanding of Golang: Familiarity with the Golang programming language syntax and basic constructs like variables, functions, and packages will be helpful in understanding and working with the Event Provenance Registry codebase.
+### Basic understanding of Golang:

+Familiarity with the Golang programming language syntax and basic constructs like variables, functions, and packages will be helpful in understanding and working with the Event Provenance Registry codebase.

-DevOps:
+### DevOps and Containerization:

 Familiarity with Docker and containerization concepts: Understanding how Docker containers work and their use in building and deploying applications will be beneficial for the hands-on lab exercises involving containerization of the Event Provenance Registry services.

-Message Queues:
+### Message Queues:

 Knowledge of message bus systems (Kafka): Having a basic understanding of message bus systems like Kafka, including topics, producers, and consumers, will help grasp how events are communicated and processed in the Event-Driven CI/CD architecture.

-Databases:
+### Databases:

 Basic knowledge of PostgreSQL: Familiarity with the PostgreSQL database system, including basic commands for creating and manipulating data, will be helpful in understanding how the Event Provenance Registry stores and retrieves information.

-Additional Notes:
+## Additional Notes:

 While prior experience with all these technologies is beneficial, the workshop will provide introductory sessions and resources to help participants get familiar with the necessary concepts.
 Participants are encouraged to come with an open mind and willingness to learn.
 The workshop instructors are available to answer questions and provide support throughout the sessions.

 Don't hesitate to reach out if you have any questions or concerns about the prerequisites.
 We encourage everyone to participate, regardless of their prior experience level!